rogervinas/spring-boot-ai/README.md

 ![Chat Server Test](.doc/test-chat-server.png)

+Now for the interesting part, how do we test the AI agent’s response?
+This is where [Evaluation Testing](https://docs.spring.io/spring-ai/reference/api/testing.html) comes in:
+> One method to evaluate the response is to use the AI model itself for evaluation.
+Select the best AI model for the evaluation, which may not be the same model used to generate the response.

+Explore the range of evaluation techniques in Martin Fowler’s GenAI pattern [Evals](https://martinfowler.com/articles/gen-ai-patterns/#evals):
+* **Self-evaluation**: The LLM evaluates its own response, but this can reinforce its own mistakes or biases.
+* **LLM as a judge**: Another model scores the output, reducing bias by introducing a second opinion.
+* **Human evaluation**: People manually review responses to ensure the tone and intent feel right.

+To keep things simple, we’ll go with self-evaluation 🤓

 ## Run

 We run Ollama locally using `docker compose` but you can also install it natively on your machine.